 10. Grand Avenue

 A tour of the Missouri Botanical Garden with its geodesic dome and Japanese Garden can work up an appetite.
 A drive along Grand Avenue offers an array of food options.
 The area is a global village composed of many cultures and culinary treats: Thai, Ethiopian, Turkish, Lebanese, Vietnamese, Egyptian, Chinese, Mediterranean and more.
 For American-style comfort food, there’s City Diner dishing up home-style cooking, including the famed meatloaf and potato plate.
+Crispy Edge has taken the simple potsticker to an art form with its innovative, handmade creations.

 When you’re finished gawking at the historic Compton Heights Water Tower, head to Guerilla Street Food for some trendy Filipino-Asian treats such as the flying pig or fresh lumpia.
-Try Pho Grande for grand pho or Bahn Mi So #1 for Vietnamese style sandwiches and spring rolls.
+Try Pho Grande for grand pho or Banh Mi So #1 for Vietnamese style sandwiches and spring rolls.
 And more Vietnamese delicacies at Lemongrass.

 Sheesh has Mediterranean-Turkish cuisine and the comfiest seats in town.
 The Vine offers Lebanese-Mediterranean and their signature chocolate baklava while Meskerem delights with Ethiopia and North African favorites.
 Cafe Natasha brings a Persian-style menu and a classy gin bar to the avenue.
 Dig into some New York-style pizza at Pizza Head.